 MD5 Hash Generator

-Generate MD5 (128-bit) hashes from text or files.
-Supports HMAC-MD5 and file checksum verification.
+Generate 32-character MD5 hashes from text or files.
+Best for legacy checksums and non-security file integrity checks.

 MD5 Hash